Symphony No. 43 (Haydn)

+Music

 H. C. Robbins Landon describes the work as "the Austrian chamber symphony par excellence".
+The work is in four movements:

 The first movement's first theme is "one of the longest of its kind that Haydn ever wrote".
 The movement lacks a true second subject.

 The slow movement is scored for muted violins with sparing use of woodwind.
 Robbins Landon describes the movement as having "a strong sense of nostalgia".
 It is the only movement of any of Haydn's symphonies to be in the key of A♭ major.

 The menuetto is "marvellously kinetic and very Austrian".

-The final movement has a long coda in which "finally everything dies away except for the first violin, which goes up to an enigmatic g-flat.
+The final movement has a long coda in which "finally everything dies away except for the first violin, which goes up to an enigmatic G♭.
 There follows one of Haydn's magnificent silences, and then the music plunges into a last tutti and this elegant chamber symphony is at an end".